AppsFlyer raises funding from Salesforce Ventures at $2 billion valuation

 “Salesforce Ventures has the confidence in us and our platform, which provides mission-critical measurement and attribution solutions that are increasingly being adopted in mobile marketing tech stacks,” Quinn said.
 “With the pandemic and the economic uncertainty, there has certainly been a lot of acceleration in digital transformation amongst enterprises.
 And that’s typically where we see Salesforce in their marketing cloud.”

 AppsFlyer connects app developers who want to advertise their apps and games to more than 8,000 partners via its marketplace.
 The AppsFlyer platform is rapidly becoming a core component in the most advanced marketing tech stacks, which Quinn said is one of the reasons Salesforce Ventures is investing in AppsFlyer.
+It helps fill out the picture for companies that are trying to track their relationships with customers across many platforms, and that is at the core of what Salesforce tries to do.

 IDFA impact